NickMcConnell/UnAngband/unangband/lib/info/readme.txt

                first time.
                See defines.h for the order that race flags are given, and use trx_flag to determine 32 * (x-1) + y = nnn.

+birthnn.txt    The player has just been born.
+These tips are shown every time in nn
+               order.

+raceaa-bb.txt  The player has just been born as race aa.
+These tips are shown every
+               time in bb order.

+classaa-bb.txt The player has just been born as class aa.
+These tips are shown every
+               time in bb order.

+wsaa-bb-cc.txt The player has just been born with class aa, style bb.
+These tips
+               are shown everytime for this style and class combination in cc order.

+schoolaa-bb.txt The player has just been born as school aa.
+These tips are shown every
+               time in bb order.